febrianrachmadi/lots-iam-gpu/README.md

 1. For **Anaconda Navigator**, please follow [these instructions](https://docs.anaconda.com/anaconda/navigator/tutorials/manage-environments#using-an-environment).
 2. For **miniconda**, please follow [these instructions](https://conda.io/docs/user-guide/tasks/manage-environments.html#activating-an-environment).
 Example: `source activate IAM_GPU_LINUX_mini`.

 By activating the provided environment, you should be able to run the project (if only if you have installed [CUDA Toolkit](https://github.com/febrianrachmadi/lots-iam-gpu/blob/master/README.md#gpu-processing) in your machine).
-To deactivate (i.e. unload) an active environment running on terminal, call `source deactivate env_name`.
+To deactivate (i.e. unload) an active environment running on terminal, call `source deactivate`.

 If you need more help on Anaconda Navigator or miniconda, please see [**Anaconda Navigator**](https://docs.anaconda.com/anaconda/navigator/) or [**miniconda**](https://conda.io/docs/index.html).

-#### 1.3.2 Running on your local machine (Linux)
+#### 1.2.2 Installing on your local machine (Linux)

 If you would like to run the LOTS-IAM-GPU on your machine, you could easily do that by installing all of required libraries on your local machine.
 If you are not sure how to do it, please follow instructions below.